Hackers News Hackers News

 March 31, 2026 3 Min Read

-On March 31, 2026, researcher Chaofan Shou made the disclosure public, posting: “Claude code source code has been leaked via a map file in their npm registry!”
+The disclosure was made public on March 31, 2026, by researcher Chaofan Shou, who announced, “Claude code source code has been leaked via a map file in their npm registry!”
+Shou’s post highlighted the existence of the exposed code and provided links.

-The published @anthropic-ai/claude-code npm package reportedly contained a source map (.map) file that referenced the complete, unminified TypeScript source, which was directly downloadable as a ZIP archive from Anthropic’s own R2 cloud storage bucket.
+The @anthropic-ai/claude-code npm package reportedly included a source map file that linked to the full, unminified TypeScript source.
+This source was available for direct download as a ZIP archive from Anthropic’s R2 cloud storage bucket.
+Subsequently, the original, unmodified source code has been mirrored and preserved in a public GitHub repository under the nirholas/claude-code backup branch.

 What Was Exposed

-The leaked codebase represents the entirety of Claude Code’s src/ directory, approximately 1,900 files and over 512,000 lines of code written in strict TypeScript, using the Bun runtime and a React + Ink terminal UI framework.
-The disclosure is substantial in scope, touching every critical subsystem of the CLI tool.
+The leaked codebase encompasses the entirety of the Claude Code’s src/ directory, containing approximately 1,900 files and over 512,000 lines of code.
+The tool is written in strict TypeScript, leveraging the Bun runtime and a React + Ink terminal UI framework.
+This extensive disclosure impacts every critical subsystem of the CLI tool.

-Key files confirmed in the leak include QueryEngine.ts (~46,000 lines), which drives the core LLM API engine, including streaming, tool loops, and token tracking; Tool.ts (~29,000 lines), defining all agent tool types and permission schemas; and commands.ts (~25,000 lines), which registers and executes the tool’s slash commands.
+Among the key files confirmed in the leak are QueryEngine.ts, comprising roughly 46,000 lines, which controls the core LLM API engine, including streaming, tool loops, and token tracking.
+Also exposed is Tool.ts, approximately 29,000 lines, defining all agent tool types and permission schemas, alongside commands.ts, about 25,000 lines, responsible for registering and executing the tool’s slash commands.

-The exposed architecture details approximately 40 agent tools, including BashTool, FileReadTool, FileEditTool, and AgentTool for sub-agent spawning as well as roughly 85 slash commands spanning Git workflows, code review, memory management, and multi-agent orchestration.
+The exposed architecture details around 40 distinct agent tools, such as BashTool, FileReadTool, FileEditTool, and AgentTool for sub-agent spawning.
+Additionally, approximately 85 slash commands were revealed, covering functionalities like Git workflows, code review, memory management, and multi-agent orchestration.

 How Source Maps Cause Leaks

-Source map files (.map) are standard developer tools designed to map compiled or minified JavaScript back to its original source for debugging purposes.
+Source map files (.map) are standard components in web development, used by developers to map compiled or minified JavaScript back to its original source code.
+This functionality is crucial for debugging applications in production environments.

-When inadvertently bundled into production npm releases, however, they expose proprietary source code to anyone who knows where to look effectively bypassing obfuscation entirely.
-This is not the first time such an error has affected Anthropic; a similar source map exposure was reportedly patched in early 2025.
+However, when these files are inadvertently bundled into production npm releases, they can expose proprietary source code to anyone with the knowledge to locate them, effectively nullifying any obfuscation efforts.
+This is not an isolated incident for Anthropic; a similar source map exposure was reportedly addressed and patched in early 2025, indicating a recurring vulnerability in their deployment practices.

-The breach raises serious intellectual property concerns for Anthropic, as the exposed code covers internal API client logic, OAuth 2.0 authentication flows, permission enforcement, multi-agent coordination, and even undisclosed feature pipelines.
-At the time of writing, Anthropic has not issued a public statement regarding the incident.
+The current breach raises significant intellectual property concerns for Anthropic.
+The exposed code contains internal API client logic, OAuth 2.0 authentication flows, permission enforcement mechanisms, multi-agent coordination strategies, and even details of undisclosed feature pipelines.
+As of the time of writing, Anthropic has not released a public statement regarding this incident.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.